2KAbhishek/exercism.nvim/README.md

 ## ✨ Features

-- Includes a ready to go neovim plugin template
+- Includes a ready to go neovim plugin exercism
 - Comes with a lint and test CI action
 - Includes a Github action to auto generate vimdocs
-- Comes with a ready to go README template
+- Comes with a ready to go README exercism
 - Works with [mkrepo](https://github.com/2kabhishek/mkrepo)

 ## ⚡ Setup